HL7/davinci-epdx/input/pagecontent/pdeximplementationactorsinteractionsdatapayloadsandmethods.md

 {% include style_insert_table_blue.html %}
 This section defines the Actors, Exchange Interactions and Data Payloads covered by the PDex IG.

 The Member Health History is represented as a series of FHIR Resources that are based on a superset of [HL7 FHIR US Core STU 3.1.1]({{site.data.fhir.ver.uscore}}/index.html), HRex and PDex profiles.
-The content/payload of the Member Health History may be augmented by FHIR resources that are generated outputs from other HL7 Da Vinci IG use cases, such as Coverage Requirements Determination.
+The content/payload of the Member Health History may be augmented by FHIR resources that are generated from other HL7 Da Vinci IG use cases, such as Coverage Requirements Determination.

 ### Actors